apache/flink/docs/ops/state/savepoints.md

 ### Can I move the Savepoint files on stable storage?

-The quick answer to this question is currently "no" because the meta data file references the files on stable storage as absolute paths for technical reasons.
-The longer answer is: if you MUST move the files for some reason there are two potential approaches as workaround.
-First, simpler but potentially more dangerous, you can use an editor to find the old path in the meta data file and replace them with the new path.
-Second, you can use the class
-SavepointV2Serializer as starting point to programmatically read, manipulate, and rewrite the meta data file with the new paths.
+The quick answer to this question is currently "yes".
+Sink Flink 1.11.0, savepoints are self-contained and relocatable.
+You can move the file and restore from any location.

 {% top %}